aambekar234/semantic-search-and-llm-chat-app/README.md

 Follow these instructions [here](./llm_service/README.md)

 ### 3. frontend
-This is a froentend application (streamlit) which relies on llm_service  to make chat-bot and semantic search work.
+This is a frontend application (streamlit) which relies on llm_service to power chatbot and semantic-search features.

 To start the frontend app run below command.